Conimar Group Invests in New Koenig & Bauer Ipress 106 K PRO DieCutter with Blanker

-When the Conimar Group LLC, was formed in 1976, its forward-thinking owner and CEO, Terry Crawford, could see the need for a U.S.-based manufacturer and marketer of quality tabletop, gift and housewares products.
-Today, the family-owned business is the leader in its field with state-of-the-art manufacturing facilities located in Ocala, Florida — its corporate headquarters — and Springfield, Tennessee.
-To maintain its fast growth and production, the firm chose to update its operation with a new Koenig & Bauer Ipress 106 K PRO die cutter with blanker arriving in early fall.
+When the Conimar Group was formed in 1976, its forward-thinking owner and CEO, Terry Crawford, could see the need for a US-based manufacturer and marketer of quality tabletop, gift, and housewares products.
+Today, the family-owned business is the leader in its field with state-of-the-art manufacturing facilities located in Ocala, FL — its corporate headquarters — and Springfield, TN.
+To maintain its fast growth and production, the firm chose to update its operation with a new Koenig & Bauer (Booth N2443) Ipress 106 K PRO diecutter with blanker arriving in early fall.

-Koenig & Bauer designed the new Ipress 106 K PRO with a combination between the high production quality of its die-cutters and the robust and innovative design of its award-winning Rapida sheetfed press technology.
-Conimar’s Ipress 106 K PRO offers two types of sheet monitoring: either conventional or with the optional OPMR system (Optical Printed Mark Register), which uses sensors and cameras to detect a printed mark.
-Conimar’s operators can easily switch between the two systems using an intuitive touch screen monitor.
+Koenig & Bauer designed the new Ipress 106 K PRO with a combination between the high production quality of its diecutters and the robust design of its Rapida sheetfed press technology.
+Conimar’s Ipress 106 K PRO offers two types of sheet monitoring: either conventional, or with the optional OPMR system (Optical Printed Mark Register), which uses sensors and cameras to detect a printed mark.
+Conimar’s operators can easily switch between the two systems using a touchscreen monitor.
 If Conimar’s team needs to reach Koenig & Bauer’s service department, the new Ipress 106 K PRO is equipped with an IP remote connection system to allow remote maintenance with its Florida-based crew and the installation of updates and upgrades at any time.

 One of its most dynamic features is its fully automatic, shaftless DriveTronic feeder, which ensures optimum sheet travel and short makeready times.
 Four servo motors control all movement functions.
 The machine’s other key features include a continuous, infinitely-adjustable pile lift; automatic skew sheet correction at the feeder head during production; automatic pile-edge control for exact alignment at the feeder; and ability to produce repeat jobs at the touch of a button.